tc39/proposal-import-attributes/README.md

 ### How would this proposal work with caching?

 Currently in [the ECMA262 spec](https://tc39.es/ecma262/#sec-hostresolveimportedmodule) passing the same module specifier and referrer there is guaranteed to get the same module.
-In this proposal, certain module attributes could would be taken into account for this invariant, whereas others are not.
+In this proposal, certain import attributes could would be taken into account for this invariant, whereas others are not.
 For example, implementations are required to return the same module, or an error, regardless of the value of the `type` attribute.

 However, other attributes which affect the interpretation of a module (and not simply checking) may result in a different module being returned.
-Therefore, in general, the invariant here is that non-assertion module attributes may be thought of as the "cache key" and are not required to return the same module when differing.
+Therefore, in general, the invariant here is that non-assertion import attributes may be thought of as the "cache key" and are not required to return the same module when differing.

 ### Why don't JSON modules support named exports?